LiarPrincess/Violet/Documentation/BigInt.md

 This method is very popular in JavaScript engines (both V8 and SpiderMonkey use it).

-As a side-note: it is also possible to store 64-bit IEEE 754 floating point (in addition to `Smi`) inside tagged pointer, so at some point in time we may look into this.
+As a side-note: it is also possible to store 64-bit IEEE 754 floating point (in addition to `Smi`) inside tagged pointer, so at some point we may look into this.

 ## Design requirements